 The School Social Work Program is a School-based Program of Study.
 You must be accepted first to SSA's Social Work and Social Welfare (SW) program and then by the Program of Study.
-SSA students apply to Programs of Study during the fall quarter of their first year.
+SSA students apply to Programs of Study during their first year.

 Designed for students in the Clinical Practice concentration, the School Social Work Program offers a specialized curriculum leading to Professional Educator Licensure with School Social Work Endorsement (the PEL, formerly known as Type 73 Certification) issued through the Illinois State Board of Education.
 The School Social Work Program enables students to become effective practitioners within the context of the public school system.
 Students build the knowledge, skills, values, and experience applicable to work in a variety of school settings.